SFMSupersanta/SWD391-Spring2024/README.md

-Certainly!
-Here is a possible README.md file for your GitHub repository:

 # Introduction to Software Design

 This syllabus focuses on designing software with modeling UML, use-cases, and patterns.
 It teaches how to create a solution to some common set of problems created while analyzing patterns.
 A designer needs to understand what the developer will do and also know what the user (business) wants to design a model.
 Modeling is to build a graphical model like UML, which is used to direct the subsequent implementation.
 UML is a standard language.
 This standard does not mean unchanged.
 It can be "Open standard" (look this up).
 UML is used to describe object-oriented models, a concept that addresses fundamental issues of software modifiability, adaptation, and evolution.